smaldini/azondi/resources/markdown/getting-started.md

 opensensors uses [MQTT](http://mqtt.org/) and assumes that devices have been configured to send MQTT messages.
 Currently we support qos0 message persistence.

+# Open Data
 Please remember that public topics are viewable by anyone.
+Any public topics are published with an open data licence.

 ## Connecting devices to opensensors